Differentially Private Hyperparameter Tuning using Local Bayesian Optimization: Introduction

 \section{Introduction}

-Differentially Private Machine Learning methods have increasingly seen use by practitioners due to the sensitive nature of the data used in some machine learning applications.
+Differentially private (DP) machine learning methods have increasingly seen use by practitioners due to the sensitive nature of the data used in some machine learning applications.
 Examples include healthcare data \citep{kourou2015machine}, data collected at scale by companies that must comply with privacy regulations \citep{cummings2018role}, and more.
-Differential Privacy allows practitioners to reason about the amount of 'data leakage' to an individual by the inclusion of one data point to the input of an algorithm \citep{dwork2006differential}.
+Differential Privacy allows practitioners to reason about the amount of `data leakage' to an individual by the inclusion of one data point to the input of an algorithm \citep{dwork2006differential}.
+To preserve these guarantees end-to-end, hyperparameters must also be tuned under differential privacy, since the choice of hyperparameters can itself reveal information about the underlying data.

-Independent of this body of research, there have been many recent advances in optimizing black box functions using Bayesian Optimization (BO) \citep{shahriari2015taking}.
-Often, these black box functions appear in the optimization of hyperparameters of machine learning algorithms \citep{snoek2012practical}.
-These methods allow for the efficient evaluation of points in the domain space, and therefore often find 'good' hyperparameters in fewer rounds of training than classical grid search methods.
-Unfortunately, Bayesian Optimization methods often break down in high-dimensional spaces due to the curse of dimensionality: as the number of dimensions grows, pairwise distances expand so rapidly that points become effectively uncorrelated except for their very nearest neighbors.
-This, in turn, renders the finding of unrestricted global optima using these techniques nearly intractable for as few as $10$ dimensions \citep{garnett2023bayesian, eriksson2021high}.
-This problem is the focal point of local Bayesian Optimization approaches such as TuRBO \citep{eriksson2019scalable}, which simultaneously maintains many small search regions, and Gradient Informative Bayesian Optimization (GIBO) \citep{muller2021local, wu2024behavior}, which uses Bayesian Optimization to approximate the function gradient, and descends along this approximate gradient path.
+Independent of this body of research, there have been many recent advances in optimizing black box functions using Bayesian optimization (BO) \citep{shahriari2015taking}.
+Often, these black box functions appear in the optimization of hyperparameters of machine learning algorithms \citep{snoek2012practical}, reinforcement learning \citep{brochu2010tutorial, muller2021local}, experimental design \citep{greenhill2020bayesian}, and more \citep{shahriari2015taking}.
+These methods allow for the efficient evaluation of points in the domain space, and therefore often find `good' parameter configurations in fewer rounds of training than classical grid search methods.
+Unfortunately, classical \emph{global} BO fits a single surrogate over the entire search space and selects each query to optimize a global acquisition function, an approach that breaks down in high dimensions, rendering unrestricted global optimization nearly intractable for as few as $10$ dimensions \citep{garnett2023bayesian, eriksson2021high}. \emph{Local} Bayesian optimization approaches sidestep this by restricting attention to a neighborhood of the current iterate: TuRBO \citep{eriksson2019scalable} maintains many small trust regions, while Gradient Informative Bayesian Optimization (GIBO) \citep{muller2021local, wu2024behavior} uses BO to approximate the local gradient and descends along it.